pykeen/pykeen/docs/source/tutorial/checkpoints.rst

 When you are sure that your datasets shown above are the same, you can simply rerun that code and PyKEEN will automatically resume the training where it has left.
 However, if you only have changed the dataset or you sample it, you need to make sure that the mappings are correct when resuming training from the checkpoint.
-This can be done by loading the mappings from the checkpoint in the following way.
+This can be done by loading the mappings from the checkpoint in the following way:

 >>> import torch
 >>> from pykeen.constants import PYKEEN_CHECKPOINTS
->>> checkpoint = torch.load(PYKEEN_CHECKPOINTS.joinpath('my_checkpoint.pt')
+>>> checkpoint = torch.load(PYKEEN_CHECKPOINTS.joinpath('my_checkpoint.pt'))

-You have now loaded the checkpoint that contains the mappings, which now can be used to create mappings that match the model saved in the checkpoint in the following way
+You have now loaded the checkpoint that contains the mappings, which now can be used to create mappings that match the model saved in the checkpoint in the following way:

 >>> from pykeen.triples import TriplesFactory
 >>> from pykeen.datasets.nations import NATIONS_TEST_PATH, NATIONS_TRAIN_PATH, NATIONS_VALIDATE_PATH